Information security in civil aviation: Part-IS

 From 16 October 2025, the new EASA rules on information security in civil aviation will apply to:

-From 22 February 2026, the EASA rules for information security in civil aviation will also apply to:
+With effect from 22 February 2026, the rules on information security in civil aviation will apply to:

 Learn more about the organisations covered by Part-IS on the EASA website.